oobecomau/desktop.gov.au/docs/blueprint/office-365.md

 This archive can be accessed through the web portal or the Outlook client.
 Users can move or copy mail between their primary and archive mailboxes.
 Administrators can enable archive and deletion policies.
 These policies automatically move mail to the archive and, if required, delete mail from the archive when the set criteria are met.
 Mailbox archives are also subject to retention policies.

-Mailbox Archive Design Decisions for all agencies and implementation types.
+Mailbox Archive Design Decisions for all organisations and implementation types.

 Decision Point | Design Decision | Justification
 --- | --- | ---